Exclusive: U.S. to charge Venezuela's National Guard chief with drug trafficking

 In recent years, he has rejected U.S. accusations that Venezuela has failed to curb illicit drug shipments and has touted the government’s success in cracking down on the flow of cocaine from neighboring Colombia.

-Venezuela’s Defense Minister Vladimir Padrino also weighed in.
-“Stop the campaign to tarnish the Bolivarian Armed Forces and their leaders.
-Let the truth come out!” he tweeted.

-Venezuela’s Information Ministry did not respond to an emailed request for comment on the U.S. indictment.

-It is unclear what the specific charges are against Reverol and Molina, or when they will be made public.
+It is unclear what the specific charges are against Reverol, or when the charges against him will be made public.

 U.S. Justice Department spokesman Peter Carr and a spokesperson for Brooklyn U.S. Attorney Robert Capers, whose office is handling the case against Reverol, declined to comment.
 U.S. Drug Enforcement Administration (DEA) spokesman Joseph Moses declined to comment.